 NBAR is capable of conducting deep packet inspection, recognizing and intelligently identifying a wide variety of applications, which use dynamic ports and otherwise would go unnoticed.
 Usually the applications are classified as critical or non-critical, marked and appropriate action taken (giving preferential treatment or blocking them).
 It is supported in most Cisco switches and routers.
 The NBAR data for a particular switch / router is available via SNMP.

 ManageEngine IT360 retrieves Cisco's NBAR data that helps in monitoring the network and in reporting of those applications that use dynamic ports.
 The interfaces on which Cisco's NBAR have to be enabled should be decided.
 The polling interval has to be set by the user.
 Deep packet inspection is done which helps in identifying dynamically assigned TCP and UDP ports.

 IT360 is now compatible with Cisco's next generation Flexible NetFlow (FNF).
 Any router which supports FNF can be used to obtain NBAR data.
 The advantage of using FNF is that we can get traffic usage and other statistics without SNMP polling.
 NBAR data will be obtained along with the traffic usage details.

 The first step is to check if your router supports NBAR.
 Then, find out the platforms that support NBAR, which can be enabled only on those interfaces identified by IT360.
-If your router supports NBAR, then you will have to enable NBAR on each of the interface that you want to collect NBAR statistics.
+If your router supports NBAR, then you will have to enable NBAR on each of the interfaces that you want to collect NBAR statistics.

 NBAR can be enabled in two ways: